AusDTO/dta-website/pages/what-we-do/platforms/marketplace.md

 - Content and publishing
 - Recruitment

-The Marketplace also allows sellers to identify themselves as a number of business types including startups, small-to-medium enterprise, and Indigenous-owned or disability enterprises.
+The marketplace also allows sellers to identify themselves as a number of business types including startups, small-to-medium enterprise, and Indigenous-owned or disability enterprises.
 This allows government to support the growth of these businesses.

 The [Digital Marketplace](https://marketplace.service.gov.au/) is being delivered by the DTA as part of the [National Innovation and Science Agenda](http://www.innovation.gov.au/page/digital-marketplace).